taw00/element-rpm/README.md

 # Riot Messaging Application for the Desktop

-_Riot messaging client packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSuse_
+_Riot messaging client packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSUSE_

 Riot is a client implementing the matrix protocol enabling decentralized, secure messaging for collaborative groups.
 It's a great client, but it needed RPM packages built for the Red Hat family of linux operating systems.
 So... here they be!